CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Evaluation Setting

 \section{Evaluation Setting}

-Nearly all large language models operate with proprietary training datasets, making it challenging to ascertain whether the data being tested is free from contamination.
-To address this issue, we focus on evaluating the impact of contamination data before and after calibration, and to facilitate this, we introduce an experimental framework for simulating data contamination.
+Nearly all LLMs operate with proprietary training datasets, making it challenging to ascertain whether the data being tested is free from contamination.
+We introduce an experimental framework for simulating data contamination to address this issue.